Pumpkin Bagels

 - Use both hands' thumb and index finger to push a hole into the center of each dough ball, then roll the dough ball around your fingers in a circular motion to widen the hole.
 Aim for a large hole, as it will shrink once it sits.

 - Place the shaped bagels on a prepared sheet pan lined with parchment paper and loosely cover with a dampened kitchen towel.
-Let them puff out for around 30 minutes while the oven preheats and a pot of water is brought to a boil.
+Let them proof for around 30-45 minutes until puffy while the oven preheats and a pot of water is brought to a boil.

 Poaching

-- Stir in honey or brown sugar once the water is boiling.
+- Stir in brown sugar and baking soda once the water is boiling.
+1 Tbsp brown sugar, 1 teaspoon baking soda

 - Dust any excess flour off the bagels and drop them in the boiling water one at a time.
 Boil 2-3 bagels at a time.